 PO 3.5x21P 3.5x Magnification - BelOMO

-PO 3.5x21P is a modern optic produced by BelOMO -- Belorusskoe Optiko-Mechanichesckoye Obyedinenie (Belarus Optical & Mechanical Enterprise) in Minsk, Belarus.
+PO 3.5x21P is a modern optic produced by BelOMO -- Belorusskoe Optiko-Mechanichesckoye Obyedinenie (Belarus Optical & Mechanical Enterprise) in Minsk, Belarus which has been recently adopted by the Venezuelan Army for the AK103.
 It is designed to be similar to the ACOG but with a breath-takingly wide wide field of view that so far no other Russian optic has matched.

 Optical clarity is extremely high and in my opinion is one of the brightest and clearest optics I've used...the image quality is very impressive.
 It is also one of the easiest scopes to zero due to the reticule design.
 Like many Russian scopes, the PO 3.5 has a 1.5m range finder for estimating distance to a standard height target but uncommonly it also has a 0.5m scale for prone targets as well.
-The PO 3.5 has not been adopted by the Russian or Belarus armed forces.
+While the PO 3.5 has not been adopted by the Russian or Belarus armed forces it is a mil-spec optic and has recently been adopted by the Venezuelan Army for their AK103 rifles.
 While this is probably the heaviest optic I've used at 2.2lbs (outside of the NSPU of course, 5lbs), the weight penalty is somewhat offset by the amazing field of view and the high glass quality.

 The PO comes in a few versions - illuminated and non illuminated models as well as a variety of caliber specific types.
 Like many of the modern Russian and BelOMO designed optics PO 3.5 has no turrets to adjust for elevation or windage, the intent is to zero the weapon based on the 400m concept and then use the additional range chevrons for longer distances if necessary.
 There is no need to adjust anything when shooting, the rifleman only has to aim COM out to 400m and will have a reasonable chance to hit.